andrewjw/site/_posts/2011-05-20-crowd-sourcing-mapping.md

 ---
 Recently Google <a
 href="http://googleblog.blogspot.com/2011/04/add-your-local-knowledge-to-map-with.html">announced</a> that
-they were making their <a href="http://www.google.com/mapmaker">crowd sourcing mapping tools</a> available to users in the United States.
+they were making their [crowd sourcing mapping tools](http://www.google.com/mapmaker) available to users in the United States.
 This tool lets uses edit Google Maps, adding businesses and even roads, railways and rivers.
 This raises interesting questions about whether wisdom of the crowd can be applied to data that requires a high degree of accuracy.

-<a href="https://www.openstreetmap.org">Open Street Map</a> has been doing this since 2004, and has put
-together an amazing resource of free map data, but only recently has Google begun to allow people to edit its maps for large parts of the world.
+[Open Street Map](https://www.openstreetmap.org) has been doing this since 2004, and has put together an amazing resource of free map data, but only recently has Google begun to allow people to edit its maps for large parts of the world.